jvitolaocv/practice-/README.md

 * For now, if you don't have your ssh key setup yet, you can copy the https link and run the command "git clone" followed by the link you copied within your desired local directory; you should then see the files that were in this repo now on your local machine!

 ### Pulling
 Pulling is done with the "git pull" command, and it is done to pull and merge new changes from the repo you are now tethered to (note: you can run "git fetch" as well to pull the new changes down WITHOUT automatically merging them).
+The appropriate time to pull changes is generally when a) just before you begin your work for the day, since someone else might have made changes since you clocked out the day before, and b) after you commit but before you push changes to the remote repo.
-* If you run "git pull origin master", this would pull down (and merge) any new changes from the master branch.
+* If you run "git pull origin master", this would pull down (fetch and merge) any new changes from the master branch.
 If you try this command right now, you will receive a message in the terminal similar to "your branch is up to date with 'origin/master'".
-* It is generally safe to run "git pull" regardless of the automatic merging; if there is a merge conflict, you will be notified and will have to manually resolve them within your code editor to integrate the new changes in.
+* Note that it is generally safe to run "git pull" regardless of the automatic merging; if there is a merge conflict, you will be notified and will have to manually resolve them within your code editor to integrate the new changes in.

 ### Branches
 So far, you have only been working with the "master" branch: this is the main branch for the repo, where all changes are eventually merged into.
 We create other branches so we can make changes to the code and integrate them into this master branch.